 Everyone from artists and architects to composers, scientists, and writers were attracted to its shores.
 This turned the city into a cultural powerhouse, with fantastic art collections to be found alongside opulent opera houses hosting world-class ballet, classical music, and theater performances.

-Nicknamed ‘the City of White Nights’ due its endless summer days, Saint Petersburg and its startling array of museums, historical tourist attractions, and palaces is magical to visit at any time of year.
+There are plenty of things to do in Saint Petersburg with it museums, historical tourist attractions, and palaces.
+Nicknamed ‘the City of White Nights’ due its endless summer days, this is a magical place to visit at any time of year.

 15. Faberge Museum